ebi-gene-expression-group/expression-atlas-curation-guide/pages/inferred_cell_type.md

 The absolute **untouched original annotations**, exactly as we received them from the submitter should be included as Comment[submitted inferred cell type] (placed after Characteristics) - this is for internal use only and will not be visible on the SCEA website (unless users download the full sdrf file).

 ### Droplet-based experiments
 Unlike plate-based experiments, sdrf for droplet experiments like 10x or Drop-seq is not demultiplexed by cell and the samples therein correspond not to individual cells but to libraries.
-Threfore, ICT annotations cannot be added directly into the sdrf file but are stored separately in an external tab-delimited text file called '*accession*-cells.txt'.
+Threfore, ICT annotations cannot be added directly into the sdrf file but are stored separately in an external tab-delimited text file.
+See [here](single_cell_curation_guide.md#cell-level-metadata-for-droplet-based-experiments) for the details about the file format.

-The structure of this file is rather permissive - i.e. number of columns and their headings are not strictly curated so long as the file includes these mandatory columns the analysis pipeline watches for:
-* __cell ID__ - unambiguous ID describing each cell and mapping it to its correct library = a combination of a library descriptor and the cell barcode
-    - technical replicates present - combine the [technical replicate group] ID from the sdrf with the cell barcode
-    - technical replicates not present - combine the [RUN] or [ENA_RUN] ID from the sdrf with the cell barcode
-* __inferred cell type - ontology labels__ and/or __inferred cell type - authors labels__